 I also wanted to visit the (accessible) ghost towns of Oregon.
 There are some that are very remote or on private property that I would skip, but there are surely others that are reachable and would present a very unique exploration experience.
 Ghost towns can be categorized into different groups per Ghost Town Classifications:

 Now that I have a list of places to visit, I need a way to track that I have actually been there.
-I eventually came up with a list of types of things to photograph to serve as a "bounty".
+I eventually came up with a list of types of things to photograph as proof.
 Types of things include city halls, city welcome signs, post offices, municipal parks, or simply a photograph of the entire location if a place is small enough.
-With a list of places to visit and types of things to photograph as proof, I was now ready to start exploring the state.
+With a list of places to visit and types of things to photograph, I was now ready to start exploring the state.

 Click on the images to view my journeys.
 Here is my tracking sheet that I use to track where I have been.